molily/molily.de/_posts/2017-11-25-robust-javascript.md

 - You try to access the device’s camera using [navigator.mediaDevices.getUserMedia()](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia), but the user declines.
 The returned promise is rejected with a NotAllowedError.

-As you can see, handling security errors requires a thorough study of a particular API documentation.
+As you can see, handling security errors requires a careful study of a particular API documentation.

+<p class="separator">❡</p>

 ## How to prevent failure